RiskyRisto/SBEDE-open/README.md

 A simplified SBEDE model, where all experts are assumed to be exchangeable: EE_SBEDE.stan

-An example data set where expert predictions are simulated: example_data_sim_CommunicationsEquipment.xlsx
+An example data set where expert predictions are simulated: example_data_sim_LifeHealthInsurance.xlsx

 Supportive functions for portfolio optimization with the Kelly criteria: functions_optimization_example.RData